kaysamtham-blip/Typescript_learn/README.md

  ⁠string⁠: Text (e.g., ⁠"Hello"⁠).
  ⁠number⁠: Any number (integers or decimals).
  ⁠boolean⁠: ⁠true⁠ or ⁠false⁠.
- ⁠bigint⁠: Very large integers.
+ ⁠*bigint⁠: Very large integers.
- ⁠symbol⁠: Unique identifiers.
+ ⁠*symbol⁠: Unique identifiers.
- ⁠null⁠: Intentional empty value.
+ ⁠*null⁠: Intentional empty value.
  ⁠undefined⁠: The "default" state of nothingness.

 2. Object Types (The "Containers")
 These are all the things that hold more than one value, or have properties.
  Objects & Interfaces: (Like your ⁠Package⁠ and ⁠MaintenanceTask⁠).
  Arrays: ⁠string[]⁠ or ⁠number[]⁠ (they are a special type of object).
  Functions: ⁠(a: number) => number⁠.

 3. The "TypeScript Special" Types
 These are types that only exist in TypeScript to help you manage your code during development:
  ⁠any⁠: The "turn off safety" type (we discussed why this is dangerous).